YongCho/TransactionSvc/README.md

 ## Requirements
 - Linux
 - Docker
+- Ports 8080 and 5432 available

 This project was written with a Linux server in mind.
 It may need some modification to work on Windows.
 If Windows runtime is desired, please email me, and I can make the change.

 Also, the project was developed and tested using Docker Engine version `20.10`.

+The following ports must be available for binding:
+- `8080`: Used for serving the REST API.
+- `5432`: Used for connecting to the database, mainly for development purpose.

 ## Build and Run